 - Obese (Body Mass Index more than 40)

-If you have any of the above higher risks and have symptoms of COVID-19, please see your health centre for assessment.
-Treatments that reduce severe outcomes are available for those at high risk.
-To be considered for treatment, testing is needed to determine if you have COVID-19.
+If you have any of the above higher-risk conditions and have symptoms of COVID-19, please visit your local health centre for testing.
+Treatments that reduce severe outcomes are available for those at higher risk.
+To be considered for treatment, testing by a healthcare provider is needed.

-The most effective way to protect yourself and others from COVID-19 is to get vaccinated and stay up-to-date on your vaccine.
+The most effective way to protect yourself and others from COVID-19 is to get vaccinated and stay up to date on your vaccine.
 COVID-19 vaccines are available free of charge in the NWT.
 To find out if you are up to date on any of your vaccinations, please see the NWT Immunization Schedule or contact your local health centre.

 For information on vaccine clinics and testing, please click on the following to the NTHSSA website: